Treatment and Management of NHL

 Targets specific cancer cells and blocks the abnormalities causing cancer.1 Different types of targeted therapies are listed below:

 Monoclonal antibodies are proteins of the immune system that are made in the clinical laboratory.
-These antibodies attach to the specific target on cancer cells to help destroy them and prevent them from spreading.
+These antibodies attach to a specific target on cancer cells to help destroy them and prevent them from spreading.
 They are administered as an infusion.
-Examples of monoclonal antibodies include rituximab, obinutuzumab and ofatumumab that target a protein called CD20.1
+Examples of monoclonal antibodies include rituximab, Obinutuzumab and ofatumumab that target a protein called CD20 and tafasitamab that targets CD19.1

 Radiolabeled antibodies contain radioactive material that target cancer cells; an example is ibritumomab tiuxetan.1

 Antibody-drug conjugates attach to cancer cells and release a drug directly into the tumor cells.
-Examples of anti-body drug conjugates include brentuximab, loncastuximab tesirine-lpyl, polatuzumab vedotin piiq, and tafasitamab-cxix.2,3
+Examples of anti-body drug conjugates include brentuximab, loncastuximab tesirine-lpyl, and polatuzumab vedotin piiq.2,3

 Bispecific antibodies (bsAbs) are designed to recognize two different targets expressed on a cell surface, called antigens.
 These medicines can be administered intravenously (IV) or subcutaneously (SC, which is underneath the skin).
 Once in the bloodstream, bsAbs travel throughout the body and attach themselves to the cell(s) that express their specific antigens.6